-In-house counsel, senior executives, and human resources professionals from small and midsize private companies to Fortune 500 companies facing complicated or routine employment and business problems seek David Poppick’s representation for strategic solutions, astute litigation, or practical ways to reduce risk while efficiently meeting their cost-conscious business objectives and priorities.
+In-house counsel, senior executives, and human resources professionals from small and midsize private companies to Fortune 500 companies facing complicated or routine employment and business problems seek attorney David Poppick’s representation for strategic solutions, astute litigation, or practical ways to reduce risk while efficiently meeting their cost-conscious business objectives.

 David has earned the respect of his clients, adversaries, judges, arbitrators, and colleagues for his candor, meticulous preparation, and focus on details.
 Clients highly regard David because he not only is a tactical and tenacious litigator, but also, insists on telling them what they may not like to hear whenever that will help them avoid unnecessary time and expense.